rhysbrooks1/CS321-002-s25-team-09/README.md

 - `SSHSearchDatabase.java` to **search in the SQL database** for the top occurring activity pairs.
-This database would be created as a by-product of the `SSHCreateBTree.java` program and contains the top search queries from searching the B-Tree.
+This database would be created as a by-product of the `SSHCreateBTree.java` program and contains all the keys from  a traversal of the B-Tree.

 ### 5.1.
 Program Arguments